 The original data files submitted to the ISLSCP Initiative II staff contained one year of a variable in each file, with 12 separate monthly maps concatenated together, one after the other.
 Each value was in a 5-character fixed-length field, and there was considerable 'touching' of the fields (no delimiting space between them).
-The Monthly Time Series data files had an origin at the Greenwich Meridian and the South Pole while the Monthly Mean climatology data files had an origin at the Greenwich Meridian and the North Pole.
-Missing data were encoded as -9999.
-This data was at the half-degree resolution only.
+The Monthly Time Series data files had an origin at the Greenwich Meridian and the South Pole while the Monthly Mean climatology data files had an origin at the Greenwich Meridian and the half-degree resolution only.